ArpitChoubey/E-commerce-Selenium-Automation-Framework-/README.md

 # 🛒 E-commerce Selenium Automation Framework

-A robust and scalable Selenium Automation Framework designed for E-commerce web applications, built with Java, Selenium WebDriver, TestNG, Maven, and Extent Reports.
+A robust and scalable Selenium Automation Framework designed for E-commerce web applications, built with Java, Selenium WebDriver, TestNG, Maven, Jenkins, and Extent Reports.
 This framework follows the Page Object Model (POM) and supports data-driven testing, logging, reporting, and screenshot capture.

 ---